 Key Stage 3 (Years 7, 8 and 9) at Manchester Health Academy provides all students with a rich and varied curriculum.
 In Key Stage 4 (Years 10 & 11) an element of choice is introduced in order to allow more time for subjects to be studied in depth.

-It is essential that your child selects subjects that for the next three years of their academic life will enable them to fully develop and enhance their skills and to support their future choices in study, employment and ultimately lifelong learning.
+It is essential that your child selects subjects that for the next two years of their academic life will enable them to fully develop and enhance their skills and to support their future choices in study, employment and ultimately lifelong learning.